 Fields: American Politics, Public Law, Comparative Politics

-May 1993 -- M.A.
-George Washington University International Affairs
+- May 1993 – M.A.
+George Washington

 Fields: International Economic, Economic Development, Russian and East European Studies

-August 1991 – B.A.
-Brigham Young University International Relations, German
+- August 1991 – B.A.
+Brigham Young University

 Dr. Smith first became interested in federalism when his east coast graduate friends argued for reintroducing wolves in the Rocky Mountains but opposed their reintroduction in the Adirondacks.
 His interest spiked when, as an intern with the U.S. Senate, he watched quarrels between his senators and the governor.
 Channeling his insights, he wrote a paper on how members of Congress responded to lobbying by state officials that won the “Best Paper in Federalism and Intergovernmental Relations” at the 1998 A.P.S.A.
 Annual Meeting.

-- "Covenants, Constitutions, and the Citizenship of Self Government" (Faculty Forum Presentation, March 2018)
+- "Covenants, Constitutions, and the Citizenship of Self Government" (Faculty Forum Presentation, March 2018).

-- "The Problem of Peace" (Presented to the BYUH Honors Society, 2008)
+- "The Problem of Peace" (Presented to the BYUH Honors Society, 2008).

 - "Teaching Critical Thinking in a GE Class: A Flipped Model,"Thinking Skills and Creativity, co-authored with Paul Rama and Joel Helms (June 2018).